Laminectomy (Decompression Surgery)

 Are There Risks Associated With Laminectomy Surgery?

 After your surgery, you will recover from your procedure in our recovery room.
 Many people can go home the same day as their surgery, under the observation of a loved one or caretaker.
 At most, you will need a few days to recover in the hospital.
+If you underwent a cervical laminectomy surgery, you would wear a cervical collar for a brief period to stabilize the upper back and neck.

 Upon being discharged from care, you will need to avoid heavy lifting and other strenuous activities.
 At your doctor's discretion, physical therapy and light exercise will improve your strength and flexibility.